-If you're injured in a personal injury accident, such as a car crash or slip and fall, you'll need to file a claim for compensation with the negligent party’s insurance company.
+If you're injured in an accident, such as a car crash or slip and fall, you'll need to file a claim for compensation with the negligent party’s insurance company.
 There are many decisions to make before your claim is settled.

 The insurance adjuster might make requests that initially seem reasonable, but agreeing to them could significantly damage your claim.